infumap/infumap/docs/deployment/raspberry-pi.md

     sudo truncate -s 0 /root/.ssh/authorized_keys
     sudo passwd -l root

-We will use WireGuard to create a secure, persistent, reliable network between our VPS instance and Raspberry Pi.
+Use WireGuard to create a secure, persistent link between the VPS and Raspberry Pi.

 Generate the VPS WireGuard keys: